A week or so after Christmas, a heavy package arrived in the mail.

 Two layers of wrapping paper later revealed a book.
 An old looking book.
 A book about the 164th Infantry during the Pacific War entitled, They Were Ready.

 If you know that scene in Christmas Vacation where the family realizes Aunt Bethany has wrapped up her cat, you’ll know what I was feeling.

 My grandma, the sharp tack of a woman who never writes down when she’s scheduled to hand out the Eucharist at Lincoln Lutheran Farm Church...my grandma, who remembers just about everything...had lost it.

 She had grabbed a random book from her shelf, wrapped it up, and sent it to me as a present.

-No. Oh no. I can’t keep this depressing artifact representing my grandma’s decline into madness.
+No. Oh no. I can’t keep this depressing artifact representing my grandma’s decline into senility.

-And just as I opened the cabinet door under our sink, my eye caught something.
+And just as I opened the cabinet door under our sink, something caught my eye.

 On the very last page, scribbled in pencil, was this note: